 New to Ogden, I don’t really have much more on these guys.
 Check out their FB page for more info.

 2470 S Redwood Rd, Salt Lake City, UT 84119

 A reminder that chef Tamara Stanger is now at the wheel at this Deer Creek restaurant.
 Our newest contributor Christy wrote about them here – and what’s arguably one of the more interesting menus and concepts to open up in the state for sometime.

 5317 US-189 S, Heber City, UT 84032

 Laurel Brasserie And Bar

 The massive revamp of the main dining and drinking space at the Grand America hotel is now complete; this is supposedly the most expensive restaurant build out in Utah’s history.
-I could have sworn I saw someone mention ten million dollars.
 The all new Laurel offers an all day restaurant alongside a chic 21+ bar.

 In contrast to its former days the watchword here is accessibility and affordability – the most expensive entree on the menu is $29.
 Speaking of which the menu is a who’s who of classic French and Italian.
 There’s nothing scary or intimidating here, not from a culinary or price point.
 There’s a French onion soup, a Caesar, a burger and steak frites.